Ryanaldo34/mcbe-tools/README.md

 # Running the program

-Make sure you know where the save path for this!
+Make sure you know where the save path for this is!
 You will then run it by opening up the windows powershell or any other terminal and running the command `python path/to/where/you/downloaded/mcbe-tools/src/main.py entity define --help`
 - Here you will paste the absolute path to the main.py file in src folder after the python command.
 - The commands after the main.py path are commands I have added to the script.
 Using certain ones will do certain things such as defining an entity, item, or block for example.
 - The help flag (a flag, aka option, is anything preceded by --) is a flag that will tell you how to use the command.
 It will print out syntax and the list of flags and arguments in the terminal for you.